Reprise: Why September is American Boomer Wheels Month

 EVs may be the way of the future, but Millennials have yet to get the message.

-Gen X and Boomer-Plus – aged 35 and over – accounted for 81% of pure EV sales in 2013 (Experian Automotive) and 94% of Tesla S registrations through 2014 (Edmunds.com).
+Boomers and Gen Xers aged 35 and up accounted for 81% of pure EV sales in 2013 (Experian Automotive) and 94% of Tesla S registrations through 2014 (Edmunds.com).

-Digging deeper, the Boomer-Plus Consulting Group estimates 43% of total EV buyers and 53% of Tesla S buyers are aged 50 and over.
-Also, industry reports show a strong male skew and – you’ve guessed it – incomes way, way above average.
+Digging deeper, we estimate 43% of total EV buyers and 53% of Tesla S buyers are age 50-plus Also, industry reports show a strong male skew and – you’ve guessed it – incomes way, way above average.

 Of course, by then, Madison Avenue will probably ignore them and lionize Generation Whatever instead.

-In the meantime, the Boomer-Plus Generation, born 1940-1965, is 93 million strong and owns 70% of U.S. household net worth.
-We’re the world’s third largest economy and buy more new cars than any country on Earth except China and the U.S. itself.
+In the meantime, Boomers and those born 1940-1945 (the Boomer-Plus Generation™), are 93 million strong and own 70% of U.S. household net worth.
+It’s the world’s third largest economy and buy more new cars than any country on Earth except China and the U.S. itself.

 Memo to disruptive brands: plug into Boomers – the ultimate EV sales charging station.